 and Devil in Plain Sight

-.
+, where they genuinely are like everyone else until triggered.
 Related with but not to be confused for They Look Like Us Now

 , where previously inhuman beasties learn to pass for human.
 The Nondescript